-Identify the final Net Asset Backing (NAB) unit valuations for each Centro MCS Syndicate you hold units in as at 1 April 2008 (note values published are as at 31 December 2007 and 30 June 2008) as published on our website.
-Determine the value of your holdings by multiplying this value by the number of units held on 1 April 2008.
+Identify the final Net Asset Backing (NAB) unit valuations for each Centro MCS Syndicate you hold units in as at 1 April 2009 (note value published is as at 30 June 2009) as published on our website.
+Determine the value of your holdings by multiplying this value by the number of units held on 1 April 2009.

-STEP 4: Converting the opening market value to NZ\$
+STEP 4: CONVERTING THE OPENING MARKET VALUE TO NZ\$

-Convert the opening market value (disclosed in AU\$ - result of Step 3) to NZ\$ using the conversion table in IR 270.
+Convert the opening market value (disclosed in AU\$ - result of Step 3) to NZ\$ using the conversion table in IR270.

-STEP 5: Aggregate FIF income
+STEP 5: AGGREGATE FIF INCOME